chrisjcodes/react-animation-components/README.md

 ```
 ### Random

-Uses `TransitionGroup` to randomize `in` on a set of animation components
+Uses `TransitionGroup` to randomize `delay` on a set of animation components

 #### Props